Learn how to use WordPress Playground to run WP in the browser via WebAssembly. A complete guide for 2026 testing and demos.

 urlOpens a specific admin page/wp-admin/plugins.php

-modeSets the operating modeseamless, browser
+modeSets the operating modetight, browser

-Method 3: Using the Playground API for Advanced Integration
+#Method 3: Using the Playground API for Advanced Integration

 Developers seeking deeper integration can leverage the WordPress Playground JavaScript API.
 This approach enables programmatic control over the WordPress instance, making it ideal for automated testing, CI/CD pipelines, and custom application development.